-Hiking the Grand Canyon rim to rim in just one day will provide you with an unforgettable experience that requires early planning.
+Hiking the Grand Canyon rim to rim will provide you with an unforgettable experience that requires early planning.
 In this series we detail information about three different R2R (Rim-to-Rim) hiking options.

 This adventure is quite strenuous and requires a hiking training plan.
 If hiking is a huge passion of yours, you’ll regard it as a glorious challenge – one that can be achieved with the right mix of information, exercise, and guidance.
 Keep reading to learn what you need to know to complete a successful rim to rim hike in one day.